-7. Management's Discussion and Analysis of Financial Condition and Results of Operations in millions, except share and per share data
+7. Management's Discussion and Analysis of Financial Condition and Results of Operations

 Financial Measures - Constant Currency And Organic Constant Currency

 Changes in our financial results include the impact of changes in foreign currency exchange rates, acquisitions and dispositions.
 We provide "constant currency" and "organic constant currency" calculations in this report to remove the impact of these items.
 We express year-over-year variances that are calculated in constant currency and organic constant currency as a percentage.